-Dr. Stephen Skippon has a Master's degree in Clinical Counselling.
-His initial therapy training was in Person Centred Counselling; in addition he is trained to Level 2 in Narrative Therapy, has a British Psychological Society (BPS) approved Certificate in Cognitive Behavioural Therapy, and BPS Levels A and B qualifications in Psychometric Testing.
+Dr. Stephen Skippon has a Master's degree in Clinical Counselling and is a Chartered Psychologist (Research & Training).
+His initial therapy training was in Person Centred Counselling; in addition he is trained to Level 2 in Narrative Therapy, has a British Psychological Society (BPS) approved Certificate in Cognitive Behavioural Therapy, specialist training in Cognitive Behavioural Therapy for Insomnia, and BPS Levels A and B qualifications in Psychometric Testing.

 Stephen has worked with women and men with a wide range of difficulties including depression, anger, anxiety, low self-esteem, panic, relationship difficulties, problems with parenting, alcohol issues, chronic pain, bereavement and loss.

-Stephen has a doctorate (PhD) in social psychology and is a nationally recognised expert in achieving positive changes where peoples' behaviours are unhelpful to themselves or others.
+Stephen has a doctorate (PhD) in social psychology, is a former university lecturer in Psychology, and is a nationally recognised expert in achieving positive changes where peoples' behaviours are unhelpful to themselves or others.
 He was asked to contribute both a seminar and oral evidence to the House of Lords Science and Technology Committee's inquiry into Behavioural Change.

 Stephen has over 30 years' experience in research, marketing, and strategy development roles in the private sector.
 He has considerable experience in developing, mentoring, and coaching people.
 He was Marketing Innovation Manager for Shell Consumer, led the formulation of Shell's global downstream Technology Strategy and led Shell International's global behavioural science research.
 Prior to setting up Lemons to Lemonade he was Chief Technologist of a multi-partner, multi-million pound project to test ways of integrating the extra energy demand from people charging electric vehicles into the UK's electricity system